AleRapchan/hyperledger-car-insurance/README.md

 - The state can be read or changed

-## Identifying the state data
+## Identifying the State Data
 - For user in Hyperledger Fabric the state can be represented using state data
 - It's recommended a variable called state
 - The data that controls the state can be stored along with it

+### State data
+- States: [“No phone”, “Contract Started”, “Contract Awaiting Approval”, “Phone”]
+- State: 0
+- Name: “”
+- Address: “”
+- Phone number: “”
+- Good Credit: false

-## Identifying the transition functions
+## Identifying the Transition Functions
 Transitions are actions that change a state machine from one state to another
 - Transitions are triggered by inputs
   - Clock hits a certain time